Awards and Prizes

 - 2019 Max Solling: In recognition of his outstanding contribution to the study and practice of urban social history.

 - 2018 Lyndall Ryan: In recognition of her research and teaching in women’s and Indigenous history, and her service to the profession in contributing to the development of Australian Studies and Women’s Studies.

 - 2017 David Carment: In recognition of his outstanding contributions to historical scholarship, and his generosity and unwavering commitment to supporting the history community, including mentoring its emerging professionals.

-- 2016 Carol Liston: In recognition of her contributions to researching and teaching history and heritage, and her service to community and local history organisations.
+- 2016 Carol Liston: In recognition of her contributions to researching and teaching history and heritage, and her service to the community and local history organisations.

 - 2010 Kate Cameron: In recognition of her outstanding contribution to the teaching and learning of History.

-- 2009 Bruce Pennay: In recognition of his contribution to history as an historian and practising heritage consultant, in particular his service to heritage and community history in regional New South Wales and Victoria.
+- 2009 Bruce Pennay: In recognition of his contribution to history as a historian and practising heritage consultant, in particular his service to heritage and community history in regional New South Wales and Victoria.

 - 2008 Baiba Berzins: In recognition of her significant contributions to the professional practice and interpretation of Australian history.

 - 2007 Brian Fletcher: In recognition of his outstanding and lifelong contribution to the study and teaching of Australian history.